 Doctor Goldberg is a board certified plastic surgeon with subspecialty in hand surgery and microsurgery.
 She was born in Vietnam and immigrated to the United States with her family at the age of fourteen.
 Doctor Goldberg and her family settled in northern California where she completed her undergraduate studies at the University of California, Davis where she obtained a Bachelor of Science degree with Honors in Biochemistry.
 She then obtained a M.D. degree at Stanford University School of Medicine.

-A personal burn injury gave Doctor Goldberg a keen interest in plastic and reconstructive surgery.
+A personal burn injury gave Doctor Goldberg a keen interest in plastic and reconstructive surgery as well as cosmetic surgery.
 She completed both her general surgery and plastic surgery training at the prestigious University of Southern California (USC).
-After completing plastic surgery training, she stayed on as a hand and microsurgery fellow with the renowned Joseph H. Boyes hand and microsurgery also at USC.
+After completing plastic surgery and cosmetic surgery training, she stayed on as a hand and microsurgery fellow with the renowned Joseph H. Boyes hand and microsurgery also at USC.
 Doctor Goldberg is a member of ASPS (American Society of Plastic Surgeons).

 Through Dr. Goldberg’s Hand surgery practice she treats complex traumatic fractures and soft tissue injuries extending from the elbow to fingertips.
 She also has a special interest and experience in brachial plexus and peripheral nerve reconstructions utilizing the latest techniques in nerve transfers.